kube-reporting/metering-operator/Documentation/storagelocations.md

 # Storage Locations

-A `StorageLocation` is a custom resource that configures where data will be stored.
+A `StorageLocation` is a custom resource that configures where data will be stored by the reporting-operator.
 This includes the data collected from Prometheus, and the results produced by generating a `Report`.

+Normally, users shouldn't need to configure StorageLocation's unless they want to store data in multiple locations, like multiple S3 buckets or both S3 and HDFS, or if they wish to access a database in Hive/Presto that was not created by metering.
+Instead, users should use the [configuring storage](configuring-storage.md) documentation to manage configuration of all components in the metering stack.

 The Operator Metering default installation provides a few ways of configuring the [Default StorageLocation](#default-storagelocation), and normally it shouldn't be necessary to create these directly.
 Refer to the [Metering Configuration doc](metering-config.md#storing-data-in-s3) for details on using the `Metering` resource to set your default StorageLocation.